Sparus-Haifa/RovVision2_Sonar/memory-bank/progress.md

 The ground control station can receive and display both camera and sonar feeds, and the onboard system can now show these feeds locally on the ROV as well.

+A critical issue has been identified with sonar power management: when the system is stopped with `sysRun.sh kill`, the sonar remains powered on because the cleanup code in `enable_sonar.py` isn't executed properly.
+This needs to be addressed to prevent potential sonar damage or battery drain.

 ## Known Issues

+### Sonar
+- Sonar power management during system shutdown (`enable_sonar.py` doesn't properly shut down GPIO when tmux is killed)

 ### Performance
 - High CPU usage when running multiple video streams